Rhdr/Uptime_Monitor_System/README.md

 - On the slack api website, create a slack app/bot with chat-write permissions, install it and generate a OAuth token
 - Next on the main slack website, add the new slack app/bot to your channel
 - Lastly when using this app and adding/editing a website, insert your slack token & slack channel.
-Slack is now linked and you will now receive status changes for as long as this app runs
+Slack is now linked and you will receive status change updateds for as long as this app runs

 # How to start the localhost Django Server:
 - Download the repo and open in terminal.